epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **VERA**: Versatile Embedded Retro Adapter, the name of the graphics core used by BoxLambda.

 - **VGA**: Video Graphics Array, a computer chipset standard for displaying color graphics.

+- **VM**: Virtual Machine, a virtual environment that functions as a virtual computer system.

 - **Von Neumann Architecture**: A computer architecture where the CPU has access to one memory (via one bus) storing both instructions and data.
 The PicoRV processor in BoxLambda's DMA Controller uses a Von Neumann architecture.